GigawattDigital/securesilo/README.md

 Each user that you create on your server instance is assigned a unique device-based passkey that is used to encrypt their data in transit.
 User passkeys are generated on the user's device and are never sent to the server.
 The server only stores the public key portion of the user's passkey.
-In addiiton, user passkeys are rotated on a regular basis to ensure that even if a user's device is compromised, the risk of data loss is limited.
+In addition, user passkeys are rotated on a regular basis to ensure that even if a user's device is compromised, the risk of data loss is limited.
 You can also require users to use two-factor authentication to further secure their account.

 ## Is it as good as OpenAI?

-securesilo uses only LLM's (large anguage models) that have been released as open source software, or with a license that allows for commercial use, that can be run entirely on your own hardware or a cloud server that you completely control, without having to rely on any third party service which could use your data for their own purposes.
+securesilo uses only LLM's (large language models) that have been released as open source software, or with a license that allows for commercial use, that can be run entirely on your own hardware or a cloud server that you completely control, without having to rely on any third party service which could use your data for their own purposes.